febuiles/auto_build/README.md

 `auto_build` works by adding an `after_initialize` hook to your model that build the association if its current value is nil.
 It **will not** override existing values.

-If you want to skip the auto building in a specific case just clear the callback:

-    User.after_initialize.clear

 Etc.
 ----
 Bugs, feature suggestions, etc. go to the [Issues](https://github.com/febuiles/auto_build/issues)